 uke it will feels as though you have 'a lot of power'.

-one develops during Aikido training needs to be focused in breaking uke's
+one develops during Aikido training needs to be focused but kept somewhat in

-balance, either physically, mentally, or both, and taking advantage of it by
+balance, either physically, mentally, or both, and advantage can be taken by

 being in the right place at the right time and making clean technique.
-As
+But

 explained above, there are several ways